sourcegraph/about/handbook/engineering/commit_messages.md

 ## General guidelines

+Note: These are recommendations to strive for, not hard requirements.
+Each case is different and if you have a good reason to break a guideline below, you probably should.

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line